SESYNC-ci/advanced-git-lesson/slides/branch.md

 ===

 ### Create branch locally

+You can create a branch from the terminal or point-and-click-style in RStudio.
+We'll start by using the terminal.

 Create a new branch in your local repo with the `git branch` command.
 Give it a name with only letters, numbers, and hyphens (no spaces, because it will be part of a URL).